 Dandelion Greens Benefits

 The notable health benefits of dandelion greens include regulating blood pressure and lowering inflammation.
-These greens also help in detoxifying the body, preventing certain cancers, regulating diabetic symptoms and digestion, and strengthening bones, among others.
+These greens also help in detoxifying the body, regulating diabetic symptoms and digestion, and strengthening bones, among others.

-With a good amount of vitamin E, C, A, and K, these greens are excellent for improving skin health; those vitamins act as antioxidants, helping to reduce inflammation and oxidative stress on the body’s largest organ, helping to reduce the appearance of wrinkles, age spots, and blemishes.
+With a good amount of vitamin E, C, A, and K, these greens are excellent for improving skin health.
+These vitamins act as antioxidants, helping to reduce inflammation and oxidative stress on the body’s largest organ, reduce the appearance of wrinkles, age spots, and blemishes.

-Similarly, the concentrated nutrients found in these greens, in addition to anti-inflammatory compounds, can help to cut down on oxidative stress that leads to cancer and other chronic diseases, such as rheumatoid arthritis and Alzheimer’s disease.
+In addition to anti-inflammatory compounds, the concentrated nutrients found in these greens can help to cut down on oxidative stress that may lead to chronic diseases.

-The high fiber content of these greens can help your gastrointestinal health by regulating peristaltic motion and improving nutrient uptake.
-This can also prevent symptoms of constipation, diarrhea and other stomach issues.
+The high fiber content of these greens can help boost gastrointestinal health by regulating peristaltic motion and improving nutrient uptake.
+This can also prevent symptoms of constipation, diarrhea, and other stomach issues.

 Studies have found that dandelion greens can prevent the release of certain inflammatory molecules in the body, thus helping to reduce swelling and irritation both on the skin and in various organ systems and joints.

 Detoxify the body